francescoa97outlook/pyExoRaMa/paper/paper.md

 ---

-# The power of the mass-radius diagram: A python tool for comparative studies of exoplanetary systems and their hos stars in a multi-dimensional framework
+# The power of the mass-radius diagram: A python tool for comparative studies of exoplanetary systems and their host stars in a multi-dimensional framework

 ## Summary